5 Ways To Grade In Black and White

 Senior Colourist Angela Cerasi’s answer: “Yes!”

 When you are colour grading a film, the ‘colour’ is actually only one element of the process.
-Some of the other elements a colourist will deal with is brightness/luminance, contrast, shaping/cutting light and creating the appearance of more depth, drawing attention to different parts if the frame by shading, highlighting, blurring.
+Some of the other elements a colourist will deal with is brightness/luminance, contrast, shaping/cutting light and creating the appearance of more depth, drawing attention to different parts of the frame by shading, highlighting, blurring.
 The colourist will also be looking at texture – grain, noise, sharpness/softness.
 They also have to make each shot cohesive with the previous and next shot; cohesive within the scene and within the film.
 Making a shot flow to the next (or jolt to the next, if that is the intention).

 With the absence of colour, it can be argued that these other elements become even more important.
 You have to create depth, focus and a dynamic image without the bonus of a colour palette to help you.
 Grading black and white motion picture footage most certainly does take as long as colour and you can get some absolutely stunning images when you simplify an image down to black, white and all of the tones in between.